JennyBoyse/StandUp/README.md

 6. You will now be able to search for the file location in the My files folder of your device.
 7. Open the file manager, find the APK file, tap it, then hit Install.

-### Section 2B: Installation for iOS users (via TestFlight)
+### Installation for iOS users (via TestFlight)

 Please follow these instructions if you are using an iOS device.

 To test beta versions of apps and App Clips using TestFlight, you’ll need to accept an email link invitation from the researcher and have a device that you can use to test.
 You’ll be able to access the builds that the researcher makes available to you.

-If you would like further instructions and information about TestFlight, please see the following link: https://testflight.apple.com/.
+If you would like further instructions and information about TestFlight, please see the following link: [TestFlight Instructions](https://testflight.apple.com).

 Required platform: iPhone running iOS 11+.